At least 36 dead, many injured after train carrying 350 people derails in Taiwan

 Between 80 to 100 people have been evacuated from the first four carriages of the train, while carriages five to eight have "deformed" and are hard to gain access to, the fire department said.

-"Is everyone out in carriage four?" a lady is heard shouting from inside the tunnel, in images provided by the fire department.

-Local media said the accident was believed to have been caused by a construction vehicle sliding down an embankment and striking the train as it passed into the tunnel.
+Police said the accident was believed to have been caused by a construction vehicle sliding down an embankment and striking the train before it entered the tunnel.

+"There was a construction vehicle that didn't park properly and slid onto the rail track," Hualien county police chief Tsai Ding-hsien told reporters.

+"This is our initial understanding and we are clarifying the cause of the incident," he added.

 Pictures from the scene showed the back of a yellow flatbed truck on its side next to the train.